-Northern Maine Community College 33 Edgemont Drive Presque Isle, Maine 04769 (207) 768-2700 www.nmcc.edu Northern Maine Community College is accredited by the New England Commission of Institutions of Higher Education (NECHE).
+Northern Maine Community College is accredited by the New England Commission of Institutions of Higher Education (NECHE).
 The business technology department is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) for the offering of its business programs that culminate in the associate in applied science degree.
 The associate degree nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
 The emergency medical services program and the medical assistant program are accredited by the Commission on Accreditation of Allied Health Professions (CAAHEP).
 The automotive collision repair, automotive technology and diesel hydraulics technology programs have each achieved Master Level Certification by the National Institute for Automotive Excellence (ASE).
 The computer numerical controls program is accredited by the National Institute of Metalworking Skills (NIMS).
 The college is a member of the American Association of Community Colleges, the American Council on Education and the Maine Higher Education Council.